gdm413229/swwmgz_m/README.md

 Can eat up a total of 250 damage points before breaking.

-### Grilled Cheese Sandwich ~ Replaces Megasphere, Morph Ovum, Platinum Helm
+### Grilled Cheese Sandwich ~ Replaces Megasphere, Morph Ovum, Dragonskin Bracers
 ![](docimg/sandwich.png)

 The ultimate meal.
 Grants a full 1000 health and magically gives you a full stack of **Armor Nuggets**, a **Blast Suit** and a **War Armor**.
 In addition it prevents you from dying at all when it activates automatically (this wondrous artifact can even save you from the destruction of the **Ynykron Artifact**).
 Keep in mind that this overhealing above 500 points fades away much quicker than the **Refresher**'s, and you can't use another sandwich again until the overheal fades.

-### Ghost Artifact ~ Replaces Blur Sphere, Shadowsphere, Amulet of Warding
+### Ghost Artifact ~ Replaces Blur Sphere, Shadowsphere
 ![](docimg/ghost.png)

 Actual 100% invisibility, a relic from the old **UnSX** days.